• Skip to primary navigation

 Build a Golden Era V-Taper with this Workout

-Back Workout for Building a V-Taper
+Why this Back Workout will help build a V-Taper

 Nothing appeals more in a well-crafted physique than the good old V-taper and we’re here to help you build one.